-There is a built in Antivirus in Windows 10 called Windows Defender (Security Essentials), which typically ranks very well on the AV-Test lists.
-There is no need to install another Antivirus.
+There is a built in Antivirus in Windows 11 called Windows Defender (Security Essentials), which ranks very well on the AV-Test lists.

 The macOS operating system itself is very secure and it is not required to run Antivirus to connect to the College Wi-Fi.